 Cause: Maternal-fetal Rh D antigen incompatibility

 Methods: Determine the presence of the RHD exons 5, 7, and a 37 base pair insertion in the intron 3/exon 4 boundary by PCR and fluorescence monitoring.

 Allelic height ratios are used to determine the number of copies of RHD as compared to RHCE.

-Limitations: Bloody amniotic fluid specimens may give false-negative results because of maternal cell contamination; specificity may be compromised by mutations in primer sites or those outside the RHD exons examined; fetuses predicted to be unaffected should continue to be monitored by noninvasive means.
+Limitations: A fetal sample is required for determination of fetal RHD genotype.
+Bloody amniotic fluid specimens may give false-negative results because of maternal cell contamination; specificity may be compromised by mutations in primer sites or those outside the RHD exons examined; fetuses predicted to be unaffected should continue to be monitored by noninvasive means.
 Diagnostic errors can occur due to rare sequence variations.